ihmccreery/sjfnw/docs/getting-started/installation-and-setup.md

 #### Python

 The project uses python 2.7, which is probably already installed with your OS.
-To confirm:

-`python --version`
+Confirm by doing `python --version`.
 Install using package manager if needed.

 #### Git

-May be installed already, check with
+May be installed already, check with `git --version`.

-`git --version`

 Install/update using package manager if needed.

 #### MySQL